 Although this is a comprehensive beginners guide to Electric cars, more detailed information on all the subjects below can be found across our website.

-Instead of focusing on minimising the number of trips to petrol stations and the time needed to fill-up, as you’re not pouring fuel into the car you would aim to top-up when you are doing something else, sleeping for example!
+Instead of focusing on minimising the number of trips to petrol stations and the time taken to fill-up, you would aim to top-up when you are doing something else, sleeping for example!

 Reduced taxation, Grants and Exemptions